ShawnEdgell/skaterxl-mod-docs/README.md

 ## Features

-- **Supabase Integration**: Users can now upload and download their favorite stats and settings directly from our Supabase storage, enhancing the modding experience.
+- **Supabase Integration**: We've integrated Supabase features like user authentication and storage, allowing users to upload and download their favorite stat packs.
+More features are planned for the future, enhancing the modding experience.
 - **Comprehensive Guides**: From basic introductions to advanced techniques, our guides cover all aspects of Skater XL modding.

 ## Technology Stack